Mercedes-Benz Vision SLA

 The Mercedes-Benz Vision SLA was a concept car that was shown at the Detroit International Auto Show in January 2000.
 The two-seater convertible concept car was based on the Mercedes-Benz A-Class, and was only 3.77 m long.
 Concept car was constructed by Stola in late 1999.

-The body was constructed with aluminum and plastic to keep the weight down, and its distinctive pointed front design became a feature of the 2004 Mercedes-Benz SLK.
+The body was constructed with aluminum and plastic to keep the weight down, and its distinctive pointed front design became a feature of then upcoming 2004 Mercedes-Benz SLK-Class (R171).
 The SLA's engine was a 4-cylinder 1.9 L from the A-Class, producing 92 kW.